AirCity456/gitskills/README.md

 # gitskills
 test the brench
-Creating a new branch is quick and simple. add new branch "dev".
+Creating a old branch is quick and simple. add new branch "dev".